 Jim advises on environmental and land use due diligence and permitting issues in real estate, corporate and energy transactions, including leases, purchase and sale of real property, asset and stock purchases and sales, loans and donations.
-Jim has also advised clients on the environmental and land use aspects of wind and solar energy generation facilities.
+He has also advised clients on the environmental and land use aspects of wind and solar energy generation facilities.
 He has reviewed hundreds of Phase I and Phase II environmental site assessments and compliance audits for a broad range of clients.
 He has also written articles and spoken on the environmental due diligence.
 Additionally, Jim handles real estate sales and leases of sites subject to federal and state corrective action using his years of real estate and environmental expertise to manage the transactions while addressing the nuances of post-closing remedial obligations.

 After earning his law degree, Jim was a law clerk for the Honorable Walter E. Hoffman of the U.S. District Court for the Eastern District of Virginia.
 While attending the University of Richmond School of Law, he was Managing Editor of the Law Review and a member of the McNeill Law (Honor) Society.

 Representation of developer of 2 million square feet of office space on former rail yard and landfill using Virginia Voluntary Remediation Program.